 All reports and documents related to the seminars and networking events around Natura 2000 can be found on the wiki which provides free and easy access with just one click of a button.
 The wiki will be kept updated with all the latest news around the pledge and review process, networking events and seminars.
 You can access it here.

-From Wageningen Environmental Research, Theo van der Sluis, Irene Bouwma, Anne Schmidt, Linda Oud and Lawrence Jones-Walters are involved.
-From Wageningen Marine Research, Oscar Bos.
+From Wageningen Environmental Research, Theo van der Sluis (project leader), Irene Bouwma, Anne Schmidt, Jolanda Dirksen, Rene Henkens and Lawrence Jones-Walters are involved.